liuruenshen/yarn-2-completion/README.md

 The installation will modify your BASH environment's startup file .bashrc(Linux) or .bash_profile(macOS) in the home directory.

-Load the script for yarn command's completion after opening the terminal or executing `exec $SHELL`.
+BASH loads the script for yarn command's completion after opening the terminal or executing `exec $SHELL`.

-Your original startup file will be saved, so if anything goes wrong, just recovering it from the backup file.
+Your original startup file will be saved, so if something went wrong, just recovering it from the backup file.

 It also registers the setup function to PROMPT_COMMAND environment variable; whenever the command prompt gets printed, the script finds out if you are in the repository managed by yarn 2+, then prepares the configurations for accommodating your workflow with yarn commands.